Ng Ka Ling v Director of Immigration: Jurisdiction of constitutional review

-The CFA decided that it only needs to seek an interpretation if, as a matter of substance, the predominantly provision that has to be interpreted in the adjudication of the case is an excluded provision.
+The CFA decided that it only needs to seek an interpretation if, as a matter of substance, the predominant provision that has to be interpreted in the adjudication of the case is an excluded provision.
 For Ng Ka Ling v.
 Director of Immigration, the CFA decided that it need not refer to the NPCSC for interpretation of Article 24(2)(3) of the Basic Law.

 Approach to Interpretation of the Basic Law

 The CFA further laid down the proper approach to the interpretation of the Basic Law.
 The purposive approach was adopted, upon which courts must consider the purpose of the instrument and its relevant provisions as well as the language of its text in the light of the context, context being of particular importance in the interpretation.
 In relation to provision of rights and freedom of Hong Kong residents, the Court further stipulated a generous interpretation to the provisions in Chapter III of the Basic Law that contain these constitutional guarantees in order to give to Hong Kong residents the full measure of fundamental rights and freedoms so constitutionally guaranteed.